privacybydesign/irma-documentation/yivi-docs/docs/revocation.md

 The only possible alternative behaviour would be for the requestor to not accept the attributes, but we want to avoid burdening the user with the consequences of the problem; she would then no longer be able to do whatever she wanted to do with her attributes.
 Therefore we leave this decision to the requestor.
 Instead it is the issuer's responsibility to always keep its server online so that this does not happen; and when it does go offline, to restore it as soon as possible.
 The shorter it is offline, the smaller the "nonrevocation window" and the smaller the problem.

 Before revocation is enabled for a given credential type, revocation-specific public and private key material has to be included in the IRMA public and private key of the issuer of the credential type.
-The [`irma` binary](irma-cli.md) will do so automatically for new keypairs and it can also augment existing keypairs.
+The [`yivi` binary](yivi-cli.md) will do so automatically for new keypairs and it can also augment existing keypairs.

 #### Scalability